 I almost didn’t go, just because it’s a bit far removed from other places on Santo Antão island (and potentially hard to get to).
 There also wasn’t much information online about Tarrafal, so I wondered if it’d be worth going.

 I went anyway, and I loved it so much!

-It’s a gentle place with tourism is still in its infancy, though it has enough to make for a comfortable stay.
+Tarrafal is a gentle place with tourism is still in its infancy, though it has enough things there to make for a comfortable stay.
 It has about half a dozen of guesthouses and about an equal number of restaurants.
 There are also a surprising number of things to do, not to mention it has one of the rare few beaches of the island.

 The drive to Tarrafal

 The small town (population under 1,000) is located on the west side of Santo Antão.
 You have to drive about two hours through barely populated desert lands to reach it, which gives Tarrafal an end-of-the-world kind of feel.

 I have to say that getting to Tarrafal was a bit of an adventure, though.
 The road was still being completed when I visited in February 2020.
 For the last 10 kilometers or so, I had to drive through dirt tracks, then across the beach via an unpaved road.
 I almost got stuck a few times, but this made reaching the town all the more rewarding.